-These resources are only available on a temporary basis to support teaching and leanring during the COVID-19 outbreak.
+These resources are only available on a temporary basis to support teaching and learning during the COVID-19 outbreak.

-Project Muse has made eBooks and journals from had made books and Journals from Johns Hopkins University Press, Ohio State University Press, University of Nebraska Press, University of North Carolina Press, Temple University Press, Vanderbilt University Press and many other freely available.
+Project Muse has made eBooks and journals from Johns Hopkins University Press, Ohio State University Press, University of Nebraska Press, University of North Carolina Press, Temple University Press, Vanderbilt University Press and many other freely available.

 Cambridge University Press - Academic has made 700 eBooks covering a range of topics freely available.

 Annual Reviews has made their content open to all.
-Content includes a wide range of science based disciplines, inckuding criminology and political science.
+Content includes a wide range of science based disciplines, including criminology and political science.